 So how do we build a character inventory for ourselves so that we can live authentically?
 Many of us really lack even much of an articulated sense of who we are and what we value.

 What do we Value

-Verne Harnish, in “Mastering the Rockefeller Habits”, provides a framework for establishing Corporate Values by identifying the behaviour traits of individuals within the corporation and using them as a foundation for creating three to five value statements.
+Verne Harnish, in “Mastering the Rockefeller Habits”, provides a framework for establishing Corporate Values.
+He works through identifying the behaviour traits of individuals within the corporation.
+These are then used as a foundation for creating three to five value statements.
 (Harnish, 2006)

 Bible Characters as a Foundation

 Adam, Methuselah, Enoch, Noah, Abraham, Isaac, Jacob, Boaz, David, Rebecca, Rachel, Leah, Moses, Joshua, Aaron, Miriam, Caleb, Samuel, Abigail, Deborah, Gideon, Eli, Hannah, Elijah, Elisha, Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Solomon, Jonah, Esther, Nehemiah, Mordecai, Josiah, Hezekiah, Mary, James, Peter, Andrew, James, John, Philip, Thomas, Matthew, Paul, Barnabas, Judas, Aquilla, Priscilla, Martha, Mary, Magdalene, Mary (Martha’s Sister), Nicodemus, Stephen, Timothy, Titus

 This is just a short list to get you started.

 Who in this list resonates for you?
 Make a list of a few names – no more than five or six.
 Here is a list that can be used to illustrate the next steps.